Pulse-AP/PulseAP/cochains/Database.md

 ---

-Pulse.Database (formally SQeeL) is Modulr’s decentralized SQL database system, designed to create and manage on-chain databases with seamless scalability, robust user features, and enhanced developer tools.
+Pulse.Database (formally SQeeL) is Pulse’s decentralized SQL database system, designed to create and manage on-chain databases with seamless scalability, robust user features, and enhanced developer tools.
 Built to balance power and usability, SQeeL transforms decentralized database management into a streamlined, interactive experience.

 #### Key Features